-On this basis, the ATO has only outlined the following limited circumstances to achieve a low-risk status:
+On this basis, the ATO has only outlined the following limited circumstances which would achieve a low-risk status:

-- ► For inbound investors: borrowing being from nonassociated and purely non-related parties, without any form of parental/associate credit support in situations involving a purely Australian domestic business.
-Taxpayers are cautioned that there will be significant scrutiny as to whether there is some form of credit support provided that underpins the third-party borrowings. - For outbound investors: the taxpayers are widely held ASX-listed entities which are outward investing entities (and which are not also an inward investing entity) with a publicly issued credit rating for the entire global group, and where it can be shown that the same credit rating (based solely on third party debt) applies to the notional Australian business.
-Effectively, the ATO wants to ensure that the Australian balance sheet is not being disproportionately geared relative to the rest of world operations. - ▶ For regulated utilities providers where 70% of its total assets comprise a regulated asset base (RAB), a specified set of financial ratios, including net debt to RAB leverage ratio equal to or less than 70%, and cash flow from operations interest cover ratio equal to, or greater than 2.7 times.
-In this regard, EY is seeking clarification on the application of this gearing ratio such that once the 70% of total asset threshold is met, the 70% leverage ratio is applied to total assets and not just the RAB to avoid potentially anomalous ALDT results which are lower than the safe harbor debt amount.
+- For inbound investors: borrowing being from a commercial lending institution that is not an associate of the borrower; the only exception to this requirement is where an associate borrows from a commercial lending institution and provides the debt funding on back-to-back terms.
+The borrowing must occur without any form of parental/associate credit support in situations involving a purely Australian domestic business.
+Taxpayers are cautioned that there will be significant scrutiny as to whether there is some form of credit support provided that underpins the third-party borrowings.
+The taxpayer must also have no foreign operations or be an associate of another Australian entity that is an outward investor. - For outbound investors: the taxpayers are widely held ASX-listed entities which are outward investing entities (and which are not also an inward investing entity) with a publicly issued credit rating for the entire global group, and where it can be shown that the same credit rating (based solely on third-party debt) applies to the notional Australian business.
+Effectively, the ATO wants to ensure that the Australian balance sheet is not being disproportionately geared relative to the rest of world operations. - ▶ For certain regulated utilities providers where 70% of its total assets comprise a regulated asset base (RAB): a specified set of financial ratios, including net debt to RAB leverage ratio equal to or less than 70%, and cash flow from operations interest cover ratio equal to, or greater than 2.7 times.

-In all other cases however, entities relying on the ALDT, particularly those with related-party debt, will constitute medium-high risk ratings unless ATO "white zone" sign-off has been obtained.
+In all other cases, however, entities relying on the ALDT, particularly those with related party debt, will constitute low-to-moderate, medium, or high-risk ratings unless ATO "white zone" sign-off has been obtained.
+This represents a change from the draft PCG, in which there were only white, low and medium-high risk ratings.
+The inclusion of additional risk ratings gives taxpayers greater scope to distinguish their risk.